-- Risk adjustors for factors specific to the condition, including patients who had obstructive sleep apnea, used home oxygen, and had prior intubation for respiratory issue. - Standard risk adjustors, including comorbidities captured by 86 Hierarchical Condition Category (HCC) codes that map with over 9,700 ICD-10-CM diagnosis codes, count of HCCs, interaction variables accounting for a range of comorbidities, patient age category, patient disability status, patient end-stage renal disease (ESRD) status, patient dual eligibility status, number and types of clinician specialties from which the patient has received care, and recent use of institutional long-term care.28
+- Standard risk adjustors, including comorbidities captured by 86 Hierarchical Condition Category (HCC) codes that map with thousands of ICD-10-CM diagnosis codes, count of HCCs, interaction variables accounting for a range of comorbidities, patient age category, patient disability status, patient end-stage renal disease (ESRD) status, patient dual eligibility status, number and types of clinician specialties from which the patient has received care, and recent use of institutional long-term care. - Risk adjustors for factors specific to this condition: two or more hospitalizations related to depression in the prior year, memory loss, eating disorders, chronic pain, suicide ideation, recent suicide attempt, esketamine within the last year, transcranial magnetic stimulation (TMS) within the last year, electroconvulsive therapy (ECT) within the last year, and prior observation stays that may indicate treatment-resistant depression (TRD).
+For the full list of

-28 For the full list of standard and measure-specific risk adjustment variables, please reference the "RA" and "RA_Details" tabs of the Measure Codes List file.

-• A separate linear regression is run for each sub-group and Part D enrollment status combination to ensure fair comparison.
+- standard and measure-specific risk adjustment variables, please reference the "RA" and "RA Details" tabs of the Measure Codes List file. - A separate linear regression is run for each sub-group and Medicare Part D enrollment status combination to ensure fair comparison.
 The episode group's scaled (i.e., annualized) observed costs are winsorized at the 98th percentile prior to the regression for each model to handle extreme observations.